thradams/cake/ownership.md

 }
 ```

 Examining the implementation reveals that the returned view pointer's lifetime can be that of either 'a' or 'b'.

 Our goal is to set contracts at the declaration level.

 Following the concept of ensuring safety by default, we assume that the returned view pointers have the shortest scope, limited to the function call.

-(Cake is not doing this check at this moment)
+> Note : Currently, this check is missing at cake

 ### View pointer as struct members
 Consider this sample.